ishantsharmapecpec/Ground-Engineering-RAG-Assistant/README.md

 ## Example Workflow

-1. User selects a project or searches across all projects.
+1. User selects a repository or searches across multiple repositories.
 2. User enters a natural language query.
 3. Relevant document sections are retrieved using semantic search.
 4. Retrieved content is passed to a Large Language Model.